Materials-Data-Science-and-Informatics/somesy/docs/manual.md

 ### PEP 621 `dynamic` fields

-For `pyproject.toml` targets (setuptools and Poetry v2), somesy respects the [PEP 621 `dynamic` field](https://peps.python.org/pep-0621/#dynamic).
+For `pyproject.toml` targets using the PEP 621 `[project]` table (uv, hatchling, flit, PDM, setuptools) as well as for Poetry v2, somesy respects the [PEP 621 `dynamic` field](https://peps.python.org/pep-0621/#dynamic).
 If `version` or `description` is listed in `dynamic`, it means the value is provided at build time rather than written statically in the file.
 In this case